andrewraim/worker/README.md

 Some programs attempt to use multiple cores when they are available.
 While this is normally beneficial on standalone workstations, it can cause complications when we have been strictly allocated a fixed number of cores.

-For example, suppose we have been allocated 16 cores by a scheduler on a shared system and wish to run 16 simultaneous tasks using 16 workers; if one of the tasks attempts to use additional cores here, the scheduler may detect the use of extra resources and halt the entire job.
+For example, suppose we have been allocated 16 cores in a job by a scheduler on a shared system and wish to run 16 simultaneous tasks using 16 workers; if one of the tasks attempts to use additional cores here, the scheduler may detect the use of extra resources and halt the entire job.

 R is one program that may do this, depending on the way it has been configured.
 The behavior appears to be controllable through OpenMP, as discussed in the